benmvp/slides/2019/cssconfeu/webdev.md

 NOTES:
 - Quick question before I finish:
 - **How many people here have been in the industry less than 2 years?**
+- I was fortunate that I was exposed to software dev at 15
 - Great that you're here
   * Great that you're wanting to learn
   * Early on, conferences like these were few and far between
-- But most newbies have "imposter syndrome"
+- But most new devs have "imposter syndrome"
   * The bar for "minimally-viable" skills to build a site is so high now
   * Feel like you don't belong
   * Can come to a conference like this and it can grow _worse_!